-As we begin to plan a return to a ‘new normal’, the habit of alcohol consumption might continue what used to be a moment of fun, stepping away from reality or simply coping with changes such as isolation, stress and intensified existential paradigms.
+As we begin to plan a return to a ‘new normal,’ the habit of alcohol consumption might continue what used to be a moment of fun, stepping away from reality or simply coping with changes such as isolation, stress, and intensified existential paradigms.

 Alcoholism vs. Alcohol Abuse

 On the other hand, alcoholism is a chronic disease characterized by a physical and psychological dependence on alcohol.
-People with an alcohol addiction need to drink in order to function.
+People with an alcohol addiction need to drink to function.
 You might be struggling with alcohol dependence if:

 You started to drink more to get the same effects.
 If you cannot stop drinking even when you want to and suffer intense cravings.
-And or if spending a long time without alcohol makes you feel physically sick, such as having tremors, seizures, hallucinations, nausea, and headaches.
+And if spending a long time without alcohol makes you feel physically sick, such as having tremors, seizures, hallucinations, nausea, and headaches.